 On average, one police officer is killed in the line of duty every 57 hours.
 The American Police Hall of Fame & Museum engraves the names of these brave officers every year prior to May 15th, Police Memorial Day.
-Follow the link below for more information on the 2015 Police Memorial Day events.
+Follow the link above for more information and to register for the upcoming 2017 Police Memorial Day events.

 The AFP&CC Summer Camp Program offers sons and daughters of fallen officers scholarships to be used for summer camp tuition at the camp of their choice.
 AFP&CC offers this opportunity to hundreds of children each year and with further support from major donors hopes to increase the amount of support available.